emilio2003/home-assistant/scripts/f1/README.md

 Per session: fp1|fp2|fp3|sprint_quali|sprint|quali|race
 each with *_seconds_left, *_local_start, *_status
 where status is In Progress, Starting, Scheduled Later, Ended, or Not Scheduled

+## Notes

+Priority in F1 Session State: finished, red, VSC, SC, yellow, green, unknown.

+Time handling uses as_datetime(...).astimezone(now().tzinfo) so countdowns and labels are local.

+If your data source uses finalized vs finished, both paths are handled by progress_full.